1962 Madras State Legislative Assembly election

-The third legislative assembly election to the Madras state (presently Tamil Nadu) was held on 21 February 1962.
+The third legislative assembly election to the Madras state (presently Tamil Nadu) was held between 17 and 24 February 1962.
 The Indian National Congress party, led by K. Kamaraj, won the election.
 Dravida Munnetra Kazhagam made significant in-roads in the election and emerged as the second party for the first time by winning 50 seats.
 1962 Election remains the most recent election in which Indian National Congress formed a majority Government in the State as its support has heavily declined due to rise of Dravidian political parties.

+The election also marked the last time a non-Dravidian party emerged as the largest party in the legislature, a record not broke until 59 years later by Vijay's Tamilaga Vettri Kazhagam.

+While the Dravida Munnetra Kazhagam emerged as the opposition, its leader C. N. Annadurai, lost in his Kanceehpuram constituency, thus becoming the first and only DMK leader to lose his seat until 2026, when the incumbent DMK Chief Minister Stalin lost re-election in his bastion of Kolathur.

 Constituencies

 Two member constituencies were abolished in 1961 by the Two-Member Constituencies(Abolition) Act, 1961.
 38 two member constituencies were abolished and an equal number of single member constituencies were established and reserved for Scheduled Caste and Scheduled Tribe candidates.
 The total number of constituencies remained at 206.

 Background

 Dravida Munnetra Kazhagam was emerging as a major challenger to Indian National Congress party in Tamil Nadu.
 However, its popularity was limited to the urban areas surrounding Madras and North and South Arcot districts.
 It had lacked a major support base in rural central and southern Tamil Nadu, a strong base of the Congress party.
 It won three city elections of the five largest cities, Madras, Madurai, Tiruchirappalli, Salem and Coimbatore in Madras state in alliance with the Communist Party of India in 1959 capitalising on its powerful urban base.

 While trying to clarify DMK's position on "Northern domination", Annadurai said his party only meant that the existing Central Government was holding extraordinary powers over the States and his party only seeks to change this by "amendment of the Constitution through Constitutional methods".
 Infuriated by the softening of DMK's position, E. V. K. Sampath condemned what he called Annadurai's "dictatorship".